Bargain Flutes!

 You should know a lot about the instruments you intend to purchase, and be confident that the sellers' descriptions and photos assure that you aren't risking a dud.

-The major marketplaces are Etsy, Ebay, and Reverb.
+The major marketplaces are Ebay, Etsy, and Reverb.
 Happy hunting!

 Final Thoughts